TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

 ## 2025 10th July

+### Ablating sampling versus feedback (depth of 8).
+...

+### Investigating how to improve output grid sizes
+Note that this is a problem with gpt-4.1-mini but also o4-mini (and maybe o3?).

+In the feedback loop, prompting has been improved to give feedback if grid sizes are wrong.
+Also, the first turn prompt now explicitly says what size output grid should be produced.

+Wasn't able to get a clear ablation improvement.
+But seems reasonable the prompts won't hurt.

+>[!TIP]
+>Note that `arc-agi-2/shortest_evaluation_1` has an output grid size different than the input and is good for testing.

 ### Notes on o4-mini (low) run from yesterday:
 - It seems that task 27a77e38 in the arc-agi-1 mit-medium split can be fluked?!?
 - There's some, very limited, evidence that higher pixel match results in a better chance of the next iteration with feedback being correct.